Founder and Program Guide

 - Certified Forest Therapy Guide, trained by the Association of Nature and Forest Therapy

-- 200-hr Registered Yoga Teacher (RYT), trained with an emphasis on therapeutic yoga with Soma Yoga Institute in Costa Rica.
-Katie has five years of teaching experience & a dedicated personal practice of 13 years and counting.
+- 200-hr Registered Yoga Teacher (RYT), with six years of teaching experience & a dedicated personal practice of 13 years and counting.
+Katie was trained with an emphasis on therapeutic yoga, by Soma Yoga Institute in western Costa Rica.

-- Bachelor’s of Science in Civil Engineering, specializing in water resources from Michigan State University.
+- Bachelor’s of Science in Civil Engineering, with a specialization in water resources from Michigan State University

 - Trained in Wilderness First Aid Basics and First Aid/CPR

-- Former lead instructor in sustainability, nature studies, and wild plants through the Boy Scouts of America at Adventure Point in Grand Rapids, Michigan.
+- Former lead instructor in sustainability, nature studies, and wild plants with the Boy Scouts of America at Adventure Point in Grand Rapids, Michigan

 - Katie has served on the Board of Directors for the West Michigan Sustainable Business Forum & the Michigan Recycling Coalition